metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1_manifest.md

 - `annotations` (Map of String) Specifies Annotations to override or add for underlying Pods, PVCs, Account & TLS Secrets, Services Owned by Component.
 - `component_def` (String) Specifies the ComponentDefinition custom resource (CR) that defines the Component's characteristics and behavior.
 Supports three different ways to specify the ComponentDefinition: - the regular expression - recommended - the full name - recommended - the name prefix
-- `configs` (Attributes List) Specifies the configuration content of a config template. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--configs))
+- `configs` (Attributes List) Specifies the configuration content of a config template. (see [below for nested schema](#nestedatt--spec--shardings--template--configs))
 - `disable_exporter` (Boolean) Determines whether metrics exporter information is annotated on the Component's headless Service.
 If set to true, the following annotations will not be patched into the Service: - 'monitor.kubeblocks.io/path' - 'monitor.kubeblocks.io/port' - 'monitor.kubeblocks.io/scheme' These annotations allow the Prometheus installed by KubeBlocks to discover and scrape metrics from the exporter.
 - `env` (Attributes List) List of environment variables to add.
-These environment variables will be placed after the environment variables declared in the Pod. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--env))
+These environment variables will be placed after the environment variables declared in the Pod. (see [below for nested schema](#nestedatt--spec--shardings--template--env))
 - `instances` (Attributes List) Allows for the customization of configuration values for each instance within a Component.
 An instance represent a single replica (Pod and associated K8s resources like PVCs, Services, and ConfigMaps).
 While instances typically share a common configuration as defined in the ClusterComponentSpec, they can require unique settings in various scenarios: For example: - A database Component might require different resource allocations for primary and secondary instances, with primaries needing more resources. - During a rolling upgrade, a Component may first update the image for one or a few instances, and then update the remaining instances after verifying that the updated instances are functioning correctly.
 InstanceTemplate allows for specifying these unique configurations per instance.
 Each instance's name is constructed using the pattern: $(component.name)-$(template.name)-$(ordinal), starting with an ordinal of 0.
 It is crucial to maintain unique names for each InstanceTemplate to avoid conflicts.
 The sum of replicas across all InstanceTemplates should not exceed the total number of replicas specified for the Component.
-Any remaining replicas will be generated using the default template and will follow the default naming rules. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances))
+Any remaining replicas will be generated using the default template and will follow the default naming rules. (see [below for nested schema](#nestedatt--spec--shardings--template--instances))
 - `issuer` (Attributes) Specifies the configuration for the TLS certificates issuer.
 It allows defining the issuer name and the reference to the secret containing the TLS certificates and key.
 The secret should contain the CA certificate, TLS certificate, and private key in the specified keys.
-Required when TLS is enabled. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--issuer))
+Required when TLS is enabled. (see [below for nested schema](#nestedatt--spec--shardings--template--issuer))
 - `labels` (Map of String) Specifies Labels to override or add for underlying Pods, PVCs, Account & TLS Secrets, Services Owned by Component.
 - `name` (String) Specifies the Component's name.
 It's part of the Service DNS name and must comply with the IANA service naming rule.
-The name is optional when ClusterComponentSpec is used as a template (e.g., in 'shardingSpec'), but required otherwise.
+The name is optional when ClusterComponentSpec is used as a template (e.g., in 'clusterSharding'), but required otherwise.
 - `offline_instances` (List of String) Specifies the names of instances to be transitioned to offline status.
 Marking an instance as offline results in the following: 1.
 The associated Pod is stopped, and its PersistentVolumeClaim (PVC) is retained for potential future reuse or data recovery, but it is no longer actively used.
 2. The ordinal number assigned to this instance is preserved, ensuring it remains unique and avoiding conflicts with new instances.
 Setting instances to offline allows for a controlled scale-in process, preserving their data and maintaining ordinal consistency within the Cluster.
 Note that offline instances and their associated resources, such as PVCs, are not automatically deleted.
 The administrator must manually manage the cleanup and removal of these resources when they are no longer needed.
 - `parallel_pod_management_concurrency` (String) Controls the concurrency of pods during initial scale up, when replacing pods on nodes, or when scaling down.
 It only used when 'PodManagementPolicy' is set to 'Parallel'.
 The default Concurrency is 100%.
 - `pod_update_policy` (String) PodUpdatePolicy indicates how pods should be updated - 'StrictInPlace' indicates that only allows in-place upgrades.
 Any attempt to modify other fields will be rejected. - 'PreferInPlace' indicates that we will first attempt an in-place upgrade of the Pod.
 If that fails, it will fall back to the ReCreate, where pod will be recreated.
 Default value is 'PreferInPlace'
 - `resources` (Attributes) Specifies the resources required by the Component.
-It allows defining the CPU, memory requirements and limits for the Component's containers. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--resources))
+It allows defining the CPU, memory requirements and limits for the Component's containers. (see [below for nested schema](#nestedatt--spec--shardings--template--resources))
-- `scheduling_policy` (Attributes) Specifies the scheduling policy for the Component. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--scheduling_policy))
+- `scheduling_policy` (Attributes) Specifies the scheduling policy for the Component. (see [below for nested schema](#nestedatt--spec--shardings--template--scheduling_policy))
 - `service_account_name` (String) Specifies the name of the ServiceAccount required by the running Component.
 This ServiceAccount is used to grant necessary permissions for the Component's Pods to interact with other Kubernetes resources, such as modifying Pod labels or sending events.
 Defaults: To perform certain operational tasks, agent sidecars running in Pods require specific RBAC permissions.
 The service account will be bound to a default role named 'kubeblocks-cluster-pod-role' which is installed together with KubeBlocks.
 If not specified, KubeBlocks automatically assigns a default ServiceAccount named 'kb-{cluster.name}' Future Changes: Future versions might change the default ServiceAccount creation strategy to one per Component, potentially revising the naming to 'kb-{cluster.name}-{component.name}'.
 Users can override the automatic ServiceAccount assignment by explicitly setting the name of an existed ServiceAccount in this field.
 - `service_refs` (Attributes List) Defines a list of ServiceRef for a Component, enabling access to both external services and Services provided by other Clusters.
 Types of services: - External services: Not managed by KubeBlocks or managed by a different KubeBlocks operator; Require a ServiceDescriptor for connection details. - Services provided by a Cluster: Managed by the same KubeBlocks operator; identified using Cluster, Component and Service names.
 ServiceRefs with identical 'serviceRef.name' in the same Cluster are considered the same.
-Example: '''yaml serviceRefs: - name: 'redis-sentinel' serviceDescriptor: name: 'external-redis-sentinel' - name: 'postgres-cluster' clusterServiceSelector: cluster: 'my-postgres-cluster' service: component: 'postgresql' ''' The example above includes ServiceRefs to an external Redis Sentinel service and a PostgreSQL Cluster. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--service_refs))
+Example: '''yaml serviceRefs: - name: 'redis-sentinel' serviceDescriptor: name: 'external-redis-sentinel' - name: 'postgres-cluster' clusterServiceSelector: cluster: 'my-postgres-cluster' service: component: 'postgresql' ''' The example above includes ServiceRefs to an external Redis Sentinel service and a PostgreSQL Cluster. (see [below for nested schema](#nestedatt--spec--shardings--template--service_refs))
 - `service_version` (String) ServiceVersion specifies the version of the Service expected to be provisioned by this Component.
 The version should follow the syntax and semantics of the 'Semantic Versioning' specification (http://semver.org/).
 If no version is specified, the latest available version will be used.
-- `services` (Attributes List) Overrides services defined in referenced ComponentDefinition and expose endpoints that can be accessed by clients. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--services))
+- `services` (Attributes List) Overrides services defined in referenced ComponentDefinition and expose endpoints that can be accessed by clients. (see [below for nested schema](#nestedatt--spec--shardings--template--services))
 - `stop` (Boolean) Stop the Component.
 If set, all the computing resources will be released.
-- `system_accounts` (Attributes List) Overrides system accounts defined in referenced ComponentDefinition. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--system_accounts))
+- `system_accounts` (Attributes List) Overrides system accounts defined in referenced ComponentDefinition. (see [below for nested schema](#nestedatt--spec--shardings--template--system_accounts))
 - `tls` (Boolean) A boolean flag that indicates whether the Component should use Transport Layer Security (TLS) for secure communication.
 When set to true, the Component will be configured to use TLS encryption for its network connections.
 This ensures that the data transmitted between the Component and its clients or other Components is encrypted and protected from unauthorized access.
 If TLS is enabled, the Component may require additional configuration, such as specifying TLS certificates and keys, to properly set up the secure communication channel.
 - `volume_claim_templates` (Attributes List) Specifies a list of PersistentVolumeClaim templates that represent the storage requirements for the Component.
 Each template specifies the desired characteristics of a persistent volume, such as storage class, size, and access modes.
-These templates are used to dynamically provision persistent volumes for the Component. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--volume_claim_templates))
+These templates are used to dynamically provision persistent volumes for the Component. (see [below for nested schema](#nestedatt--spec--shardings--template--volume_claim_templates))
-- `volumes` (Attributes List) List of volumes to override. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--volumes))
+- `volumes` (Attributes List) List of volumes to override. (see [below for nested schema](#nestedatt--spec--shardings--template--volumes))

-<a id="nestedatt--spec--sharding_specs--template--configs"></a>
+<a id="nestedatt--spec--shardings--template--configs"></a>
-### Nested Schema for `spec.sharding_specs.template.configs`
+### Nested Schema for `spec.shardings.template.configs`

 Optional:

-- `config_map` (Attributes) ConfigMap source for the config. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--configs--config_map))
+- `config_map` (Attributes) ConfigMap source for the config. (see [below for nested schema](#nestedatt--spec--shardings--template--configs--config_map))
 - `name` (String) The name of the config.

-<a id="nestedatt--spec--sharding_specs--template--configs--config_map"></a>
+<a id="nestedatt--spec--shardings--template--configs--config_map"></a>
-### Nested Schema for `spec.sharding_specs.template.configs.config_map`
+### Nested Schema for `spec.shardings.template.configs.config_map`

 Optional:

 - `default_mode` (Number) defaultMode is optional: mode bits used to set permissions on created files by default.
 Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 Defaults to 0644.
 Directories within the path are not affected by this setting.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
 - `items` (Attributes List) items if unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
 If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
 If a key is specified which is not present in the ConfigMap, the volume setup will error unless it is marked optional.
-Paths must be relative and may not contain the '..' path or start with '..'. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--configs--config_map--items))
+Paths must be relative and may not contain the '..' path or start with '..'. (see [below for nested schema](#nestedatt--spec--shardings--template--configs--config_map--items))
 - `name` (String) Name of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) optional specify whether the ConfigMap or its keys must be defined

-<a id="nestedatt--spec--sharding_specs--template--configs--config_map--items"></a>
+<a id="nestedatt--spec--shardings--template--configs--config_map--items"></a>
-### Nested Schema for `spec.sharding_specs.template.configs.config_map.items`
+### Nested Schema for `spec.shardings.template.configs.config_map.items`

 Required: